barabonda/catture/README.md

   <a href="https://aistudio.google.com/apps">Start building</a>

 </div>

-# 🐾 catture — An AI Friend You Talk to Through Photos
+# 🐾 CATTURE— An AI Friend You Talk to Through Photos
 ### A Companion That Creates the First Action for Isolated Youth

 ---